Bed bug travel tips

 - When you return from a trip, be sure to wash all of your clothing on the hottest temperature.
 Hot water will kill bed bugs in all stages of development.

 If bed bugs ever appear in your home, contact a professional such as Arrow Pest Control.
 DIY bed bug treatments seldom work to exterminate these clever and resourceful pests.
 Complete elimination requires an understanding of bed bug behavior and the availability of resources such as K9 bed bug inspectors.
 Don't let these bug elude you.
-If you live in New Jersey, reach out to Arrow for complete and comprehensive bed bug control.
+If you live in our New Jersey service area, reach out to Arrow for complete and comprehensive bed bug control.